Invenso/smart-flows/1. Authentication/Authentication.md

 The cookie for your session is based on the X-Smart-Flows-Origin header.
 Avoid using 'project' & 'client' as origin, since these are used by the Smart Flows applications.

+The cookie contains a zipped base64 encoded JWT token.

 #### How to use?
 ##### POST /api/v1/authenticate/cookie/login/native
 ##### POST /api/v1/authenticate/cookie/login/oauth
 Both these endpoints accept the same data as '/api/v1/authenticate/login' & '/api/v1/authenticate/oauth2' only they don't return anything but status 200.
 They set an httpOnly cookie.

 ##### POST /api/v1/oauth2/cookie/refresh
 Before the token expires, make sure you trigger this.
 This also just returns status 200.
 It update the cookie.
-The cookie expires in 2 weeks
+By default, the cookie expires in 2 weeks (jwt.expiration in application.properties)

 ##### POST /api/v1/oauth2/cookie/logout
 A new logout date is set on the user in the database.
 Since this one is used to calculate the cookie, it will be rendered invalid.
 The cookie is also cleared.